ropensci/occCite/readme.md

 databases to research products and back to primary data sources.
 The citation cycle keeps science transparent, but it is also key to supporting primary providers by documenting the use of their data.
-The Global Biodiversity Information Facility and other data aggregators have made great strides in harvesting citation data from research products and linking them back to primary data providers.
+The Global Biodiversity Information Facility (GBIF) and other data aggregators have made great strides in harvesting citation data from research products and linking them back to primary data providers.
 However, this only works if those that publish research products cite primary data sources in the first place.
 We developed `occCite`, a set of `R`-based tools for